benc-uk/kube-workshop/04-deployment/readme.md

 Check the status as before with `kubectl` and it's worth checking the logs with `kubectl logs {podname}` to see the output from the app as it starts up.

+This time we've set the number of replicas to two, if you run `kubectl get pods -o wide` you will see which node(s) the Pods have been scheduled (assigned) to.
+You should see each Pod has been scheduled to difference nodes, but this is not guaranteed.
+Pod scheduling and placement is a fairly complex topic, for now we can move on.

 ## ⏩ Accessing the Data API (The quick & dirty way)

 Now it would be nice to access and call this API, to check it's working.
-But the IP address of the <abbr title="The smallest and simplest Kubernetes object.
-A Pod represents a set of running containers on your cluster">*Pod*</abbr> is private and only accessible from within the cluster.
+But the IP address of the *Pods* are private and only accessible from within the cluster.
 In the next section we'll fix that, but for now there's a short-cut we can use.

 Kubernetes provides a way to "tunnel" network traffic into the cluster through the control plane, this is done with the `kubectl port-forward` command

-By running:
+Pick the name of either one of the two data-api pods, and run:

 ```
 kubectl port-forward {podname} 4000:4000